zmehic/seedstarter-fitcc24/README.md

 ### Incubator
-Incubator contains all of the necesarry sensors and gadgeds needed to control and monitor these key parameters.
+Incubator contains all of the necesarry sensors and gadgets needed to control and monitor these key parameters.

 **Components:**
 - DHT11 Sensor for Air Humidity and Temperature;